Photo Credit: Dennis Wong

-There are endless variations of things that can be added to a bath to improve its usefulness.
-We will focus on some that provide a gentle detox, are allergen-free, and use ingredients that can do double duty in other areas of your home.
+There are a wide variety of healing agents like herbs, salts, essential oils, and even foods that can be added to a bath to make it another healing tool in your toolbox.
+Let’s focus on some that provide a gentle detox, are allergen-free, and use ingredients that can do double duty in other areas of your home.

 - Drink 12-16 ounces of water during the hour before to be sure you’re hydrated.

-- Fill tub with very warm water (body temperature for children).
+- Fill tub with very warm water (no more than body temperature for children).
 ‘Very warm’ should be comfortable.
 Let’s say a happy medium between room temperature and scalding that makes you say Ahhhh when you sink down into it.

-- Add your ingredients to the water while it is filling or just before you get in.
+- Add your healing agents to the water while it is filling or just before you get in.

 - Empty your bladder before you get in.
 You just drank a bunch of water, and you’re not allowed to pee in the tub.
 It messes up the whole detox thing.

-- Now sink down in the water, let out a happy sigh, and relax.
+- Now sink down in the water as far as is comfortable, release a sign of contentment, and relax.

 - Soak for 20 minutes.
-Take some deep, slow breaths to increase oxygen flow and relax more deeply…without falling asleep.
+Take some deep, slow breaths to increase oxygen flow and relax more deeply.
+Don’t fall asleep.
+Drowning is less than relaxing.

 - Rinse skin well when finished and voila!
-You should feel refreshed and pretty darn good.
+You should feel refreshed and pretty darn perky or ready for a much needed healing nap depending on what your bath was geared toward.

 - Drink another 8-16 ounces of water within 30 minutes to rehydrate and help flush out residual toxins.